 This oatmeal mug cake is fluffy, tender, just sweet enough to taste like dessert, and healthy enough for breakfast!
 Think of it like a single-serving oat flour mug muffin that you can whip up in minutes!
 Delicious served with yogurt or ice cream.
 Try it with cinnamon for cinnamon roll vibes or pumpkin spice for a festive treat!

-This oat mug cake is free from oil, dairy, gluten, soy, coconut, and refined sugar.
+This oat mug cake contains no eggs, oil, dairy, gluten, soy, coconut, or refined sugar.

 Well, I'm at it again with the oat flour.
-I really can't explain it, but somehow, every time I start experimenting with some sort of baked goods recipe, I just get the most delicious results with oat flour.
+I really can't explain it, but somehow, every time I start experimenting with any type of baked goods recipe, I just get the most delicious results with oat flour.

 Whole wheat flour can sometimes taste a little too "whole-wheat-y" if you know what I mean.